notarock/rochdamour.com/content/projects/technews-bot.md

   - Bot
 ---

+# The Idea

 Lately, I’ve been feeling nostalgic for the good old days of RSS feeds.
 You would subscribe to a feed, and all your favorite articles and news would magically show up in one place.
 It was simple and so effective!

-Now, tech news and interesting articles are scattered all over, and if I want to keep up, I have to jump between sites like Hacker News, Reddit, Lobste.rs and much more.
+Now, tech news and interesting articles are scattered all over, and if I want to keep up, I have to jump between sites like Hacker News, Reddit, Lobste.rs etc.

 I wanted a way to filter all that noise and pull in only the stuff that actually interests me.
 That’s when it hit me: why not make a bot that does this for me?
 I